fagiolini/fagiolini.github.io/_posts/2021-04-26-soy-yogurt.md

 2. in the meantime, warm up some water: it should not be boiling-hot, yet warmer than the milk. we will use it to help maintain a warm environment for the enzyms to transform the milk into yogurt, but once again, if the environment is too hot, the enzymes will die.

-3. optional: warm up your over to 40/50° C. this will also help to keep your yogurt warm, but is not necessary.
+3. optional: warm up your oven to 40/50° C. this will also help to keep your yogurt warm, but is not necessary.

 4. pour the soy yogurt in some glass jars: we use two big glass jars of the capacity of half a liter each and put 2 tablespoons of yogurt in each jar. if you use more jars, divide the yogurt accordingly.